alialkhatib/alialkhatib.github.io/_posts/2015-2-9-talk-notes.md

   - *infolab has its own thoughts on that (community detection, etc...)*
   - the idea here is that people can be part of multiple communities; one's centrality can be non-monotonic.
 - community heterogeneity (Appadurai 1991)
-- Maybe the notion of [MINER][3]'s heterogeneity as applied to communities is too distinct and needs to account for this softness
+- Maybe the notion of MINER*'s heterogeneity as applied to communities is too distinct and needs to account for this softness
 - Relating online interactions with offline interactions is necessary (pg 456)
   - The notion that cultures were completely face-to-face has been under fire for decades (Anderson 1984, Basch et al. 1994, Hannerz 1996)
 - Focus on the dichotomies of offline-online